THE STAGE 32 LOGLINES

 SYNOPSIS:

-LOGLINE: A team of doctors races to uncover the identity of a mad scientist and stop his army of zombies before they take over the island paradise.
+LOGLINE: A team of doctors races to uncover the identity of a mad scientist known as Master Zeeka and stop his army of zombies before they take over the island paradise.

-Based on Reality: The story is purely the author’s imagination, inspired by the zika virus in 2016.
-Zombies and robots take center stage, and good triumphs over evil.
+Based on Reality: The story is purely the author’s imagination, inspired by the Zika virus in 2016, and where Good triumphs over Evil.

 Rated this logline